 One Pure Skies 6000 system was installed inside the factory.
 The installation consisted of one Pure Skies base station, two extenders, and two third party air quality monitors (Airveda Pvt.
 Ltd., Delhi).

-The system was configured to handle particulate pollutants (PM10 and PM2.5), common pollutant gases (NOx, SOx), and certain VOCs across the entire indoor area of the plant – approximately 60,000 sq. ft.
+The system was configured to handle particulate pollutants (PM10 and PM2.5) across the entire indoor area of the plant – approximately 60,000 sq. ft.

-Indoor air pollutant levels were monitored continuously at appropriate locations inside the plant to help the customer understand the efficacy of Pure Skies, as well as to provide real time data for optimizing the smart technology in each Pure Skies unit.
+Indoor air pollutant levels were monitored continuously at appropriate locations inside the plant to help the customer understand the efficacy of Pure Skies, as well as to provide real-time data.

 It took just one afternoon to complete the installation.
 The base station, two extenders, and both air quality monitors were installed on support beams.
 No floor space was required.
 Equipment was plugged in and connected wirelessly to the local GSM data network in the area.